History of Barry Diller in Timeline

 In March 1996, Barry Diller's ownership of Silver King Broadcasting was finalized.

-In December 1996, Silver King Broadcasting acquired an 80% stake in HSN for $1.3 billion worth of stock and subsequently changed its own name to HSN, Inc.
+In December 1996, Silver King Broadcasting acquired an 80% stake in HSN for $1.3 billion worth of stock and subsequently changed its name to HSN, Inc.

-February 1998: Finalization of the USA Network Purchase
+February 1998: Finalization of USA Network Purchase

 2001: Marriage to Diane von Fürstenberg